domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Shave with cold water.
 I know--it's counterintuitive.
 Heck, while we're at it, floss the teeth you wish to keep, and wear sunscreen.

-For every file you create/add, process and delete another one.
+For every file you add/create, process and delete another one.

 Yea, it sucks.
 So it goes.
 Such is life.
 Keep truckin'.
+Go forth.
 Forge onward.
 Venture upward--whatever that means to you (and you alone).

 Think before you act.
 Will this action hurt someone?
 If so, try a different approach.
 Think before you speak.
 Will these words hurt someone?
 If so, rephrase it.